Southeastern Indian Artists Association: Founding

 The group was formed officially in 2004 as the Cherokee Artists Association after Native American artists came together and decided that they needed to begin helping each other to be successful artists in the art world.
 Many artists travel to Santa Fe Indian Market, Cherokee Art Market, and various other national Native art events.
 The group used to operate a cooperative art gallery.
 Members included Martha Berry, Mike Dart, Bill Glass Jr., Demos Glass, Sharon Irla, Jane Osti, Troy Jackson, and Shan Goshorn.

 The Cherokee Nation provided the CAA a grant to expand their online web gallery.
 Sharon Irla, CAA Executive Officer says of the group, "These artists preserve our tribal culture and deserve to have their works represented in mainstream media."

 Activities

 The SEIAA now promotes artists from any Indigenous people of the Southeastern Woodlands.
 The organization hosts and promotes groups exhibitions, such as Indigenous Gender Identity (2022).
-Kindra Swafford (Cherokee Nation) is a member and officer of the organization.